-If Champion Cheer Central chooses to cancel an event due to inclement weather and it is not rescheduled, your team will receive a FULL Refund.
+If Champion Cheer Central chooses to cancel an event due to inclement weather and it is not rescheduled, your team will receive a Full Credit to any other CCC Event.
 Host venues may force us to cancel due to unseen circumstances in which case a backup date will be provided.
 If you cannot attend the backup date, you are free to transfer your fees to another event within the same competition season.
 Otherwise, if the facility is open, the event will go on.
 Please make any necessary travel arrangements so that you will not have any problems making it to the event on time and safely.
 No refunds will be made for teams that choose not to attend.

 In the event of a cancellation under which you are permitted by the express terms of this Agreement to receive a refund, transfer your payment, or both, you will have 30 days after we receive your Cancellation Notice or Champion Cheer Central sends you notification that an event has been cancelled, as the case may be, to elect in writing (“Election Notice”) sent to the following email address email@example.com to either transfer your payment or receive a refund, as applicable.
 If we do not receive your Election Notice within such 30 day period, no transfer or refund will be permitted or given.
 The term “Competition Season” means the cheer and dance competition season from Fall to Spring, typically from November through April, with the exact time period from year to year as posted at www.championcheercentral.com and subject to change at any time by CCC in its sole discretion.